luk-kop/monitoring-api/README.md

   - run the **MongoDB**, **Redis** and **Celery** worker.

-### Running the app
+## Build and run the app with Docker-Compose
 The recommended way to run application is to build it with `docker-compose` tool.

 In order to correctly start the application, you must run the following commands in the project root directory (`monitoring-api`).

-1. Before running `docker-compose` command you should create `.env-web`, `.env-mongo`, `.env-express` and `.env-worker` files (ENVs for Flask app and PostgreSQL).
+1. Before running `docker-compose` command you should create `.env-web`, `.env-mongo`, `.env-express` and `.env-worker` files.
 The best solution is to copy the existing example files and edit the necessary data.
 ```bash
 # Create required environment files using examples from repository
 $ cp docker/web/.env-web-example docker/web/.env-web